kloppen/bib-git/README.md

 cd
 git lfs install
 ```

+This program currently only works on Firefox as Chrome prevents access to
+local files.
+For Firefox to access local files, you'll need to give it disk
+access by going to Settings / Apps and granting it permission for "Storage."

+When you're open files on Firefox for Android, you'll need to tap-and-hold
+the file and select "Open with App."
+Just clicking the link will fail.

+You may choose to add an icon to the homescreen.
+Open index.html and under
+"..."/Page, select "Add to Home Screen."

 # Setting up the Library Repo
 Export your library from your current library reference system as BibLaTeX and